-The WordPress content management system powers more than 60 million websites in 2015 – that’s nearly a quarter of the internet.
-More WordPress sites go live every second – you can even see it happening before your eyes in this cool infographic.
+The WordPress content management system powers more than 30% of the world’s websites.
+New WordPress sites go live every second – you can even see it happening before your eyes in this cool infographic.

 We are part of the army of web designers who are been won over by WordPress’ charms – 90% of the websites in our portfolio are built on WordPress and even website redesign work often involves replacing an older WordPress site with a new and improved one.